9 FAM 302.12

 9 FAM 302.12-3(B) (U) Application

-(U) INA 212(a)(10)(B) applies at the time an applicant applies for admission to the United States and does not apply at the time of the visa application.
+(U) INA 212(a)(10)(B) applies when an individual applies for admission to the United States and does not apply during the visa application.

 9 FAM 302.12-3(C) (U) Advisory Opinions